m-reza-rahman/jakartaee-kubernetes/monitoring/README.md

    ```
    kubectl apply -f prometheus-rbac.yml
    ```
-* You need to deploy Prometheus by issuing the following command.
-You should explore the `prometheus.yml` file.
-It is configured to collect the MicroProfile Metrics data from the Open Liberty deployments.
+* You need to deploy Prometheus by issuing the following command. .
    ```
    kubectl apply -f prometheus.yml
    ```